simo54/an_important_project/README.md

 # an_important_project

-An interesting challenge about creating a look-alike website
+An interesting challenge about creating a sky look-alike website.

+## Installation